NikhithaBalaga/Tanhive/README.md

 SRAM Organization

+CLONING:

+To clone the repository, follow these steps:

+Open a terminal or command prompt on your computer.

+Navigate to the directory where you'd like to clone the repository.

+Run the following command to clone the repository  :  git clone https://github.com/<username>/<repository-name>.git

+Replace <username> with your GitHub username and <repository-name> with the name of the repository.

 INSTALLATION:

 To use this project, you'll need to have Vivado installed on your computer.
 You can download Vivado from the Xilinx website.
 You'll also need to have the Pynq-Z1 board and a connection to your computer.